Skip to main content

 Even where you can report confidently that member-borne costs and charges in your scheme represent good value, this may not always hold true.
 Therefore, you should guard against a deterioration in value for members with ongoing monitoring and evaluation.

-It is also best practice to give consideration to any developments during the year that could affect good value.
+It is also good practice to consider any developments during the year that could affect good value.
 This could include:

 To help you evaluate service providers on a continual basis, you could invite representatives to board meetings to offer updates on how services are performing and any challenges they are facing.
 This might be particularly helpful where you have recently negotiated improved service levels.
-In some cases, rather than inviting representatives to meetings, it might be more appropriate for one of the board members or the scheme secretary to request particular information from a service provider and report back to the full board.
+In some cases, it might be more appropriate for one of the board members or the scheme secretary to request particular information from a service provider and report back to the full board.

 Where relevant, you should also have a process in place to evaluate the performance of any remunerated trustees on your board.
 For example, this could form part of an annual board effectiveness review.